 Virtual and augmented reality games may have originally been developed as entertainment, but are finding new applications across different industries every day.
 Innovative uses for these emerging technologies are starting to carve out quite the spot within the construction and roofing sectors as a way to help homeowners visualize their projects, and for contractors to provide more accurate estimates and safety measures for their crews.

-The most accessible application of virtual reality in the roofing industry for homeowners is the ability to see products and visualize projects ahead of time without having to visit the store or job site.
+The most accessible application of VR roofing for homeowners is the ability to see products and visualize projects ahead of time without having to visit the store or job site.

 It’s not until the project is finished that you know what it’s actually like to stand in the space.
 By that point, of course, it’s too late to make any meaningful changes. [source]

 Technology has already significantly evolved the shopping process for homeowners looking to repaint or re-shingle their homes.
 Online applications like the GAF Virtual Remodeler are giving homeowners the ability to visualize the changes using actual photos of their home to help them make decisions alongside their contractors, giving them greater control over the process.